automenta/mb7/doc/README.gra3.md

 This graph-based system, powered by functional tags, unifies the distinctions between data manipulation, analysis, and visualization into a single, elegant framework.
-It empowers users with minimal cognitive burden—through intuitive tags, visual tools, and reactive behaviors—while aligning with SemanticScribe’s purpose of semantic collaboration.
+It empowers users with minimal cognitive burden—through intuitive tags, visual tools, and reactive behaviors—while aligning with Netention’s purpose of semantic collaboration.
 By emulating the strengths of graph databases (Neo4j), ETL tools (NiFi), analytics platforms (Tableau), and dataflow environments (LabVIEW), it achieves a software singularity that’s both powerful and adored for its ubiquity.
 The next step is to prototype this design, starting with the core graph structure and a library of pre-built tags, ensuring it